The Gaggia Classic Pro has a devoted following – is this espresso machine worth it?

 (Image credit: Future)

-Talk around the Gaggia Classic Pro is mixed.
+Talk around the Gaggia Classic Pro is generally really positive.
 I spotted quite a few baristas who used this because they were looking for a low-cost and stylish option.
 Lots of people who use it take some time to learn about coffee, adjust to the machine, or adjust the actual mechanics of the machine themselves.
 If you're an expert, looking to make modifications, this is the machine for you.

 At $500, it's an affordable espresso machine, but there are other ones like the De'Longhi All In One and Breville Bambino Plus at a similar price point.
 These two are much easier to use and they're cheaper.
 If you're a beginner, I strongly recommend Breville or De'Longhi, but if you're advanced or keen to get really technical with coffee, you'll have fun with the Gaggia.